 Service Desk

-In Service Desk portal, it is possible to see list of work items attached to public Requests within outbound Relations.
+In Service Desk portal, it is possible to see a list of work items attached to public Requests within outbound Relations.

 Metrics: Calculate Effort via Relations